 Three (3) Undergraduate Alumni of the Goodman School of Business

-Two (2) must be no less than one year removed from the University and no more than five years removed from the University.

-One (1) most be no less than five years removed from the University.

 The selection processes of the Voting Directors of the Board are detailed in the Elections and Appointments Bylaw.

 Non-Voting Members of the Board

 The President of the BSA shall serve as the non-voting Chairperson of the BOD.
 The President shall not have the right to motion, second, or vote.